-Anemone Reef dive site is a lime stone Pinnacle located 1 mile Northwest of Shark Point.
+Anemone Reef dive site is a limestone Pinnacle located 1 mile Northwest of Shark Point.
 Anemone reef is part of a marine sanctuary with excellent diving and marine life this prohibits boat to Tie up or drop Anchor anywhere near this dive site is a must for any Scuba Diver on Holiday in Phuket, it gets its name from the Magnificent Sea Anemones which populated the Limestone Pinnacle to form one of Thailand’s best reefs.
-Anemone Reef is also known as Hin Jom havin a North to south dive plan or orientation.
+Anemone Reef is also known as Hin Jom having a North to south dive plan or orientation.

 ANEMONE REEF DIVE SITE & HISTORY